Poll: After the Castlevania arc for my Highschool of the Dead/Game of Thrones crossover, what world should Aegon and Saeko go to next? Vote Now!

 The Stage of History: Taking a contract to confront a sorceress who is experimenting with portals, out of concern she may summon something Evil, Draco finds himself in a world where he meets many brave warriors, all fighting over a pair of swords, both of the Soul.
 Meeting many challenges and adversaries along the way, Draco tries to find a way home.

-The Wounded Bear: travelling through the Kestrel Mountains, Draco happens upon a wounded Witcher named Franc who is one of the last few remaining Bear School Witchers left in the world.
+The Wolf and the Wounded Bear: travelling through the Kestrel Mountains, Draco happens upon a wounded Witcher named Franc who is one of the last few remaining Bear School Witchers left in the world.
 Showing craft solidarity, Draco helps heal the wounded Bear and forms a friendship with him.

 In the Middle of things: En route to Kaedwen, Draco is dragged into another world by powerful forces who seek to use him for their own ends.
 But Fate intervenes and Draco finds himself in a land in the grip of crisis.
 Joining three warriors and a wizard, Draco assists with battling an army of evil creatures and their master who seeks to destroy all that is Good.